TruHome/Front-End-Developer-Reactjs/README.md

 ### Let’s Talk About What You Need to be Successful

 * 2-3 years of experience building single page applications using frameworks such as ReactJS etc.
-* Multiple years of experience writing custom HTML, CSS, JavaScript
+* Extensive experience writing custom HTML, CSS, JavaScript
 * Knowledge of cross-browser web development practices
 * Responsive development know-how
 * Ability to appropriately document code and library information for future reference

 ### As a Bonus You Have:
-* Web Design experience
+* React Native experience
+* Some experience with native mobile app development in both Android/iOS
 * Experience with JS tools like Underscore.js/Lodash
 * Performance optimization tool experience
 * Server-side JavaScript Node.js